 Preparing an Observing Programme: the UKIRT-OT

-FIRST TIME USERS: Please read the General Introduction to the OMP before reading the notes below (which are specific only to the IFU).
-If after doing this these notes are still as clear as mud, try the long-slit spectroscopy page on programme preparation.
+FIRST TIME USERS: Please read the General Introduction to the OMP before reading the notes below (which deal only with spectroscopy).

 Your complete observing programme can be prepared either in Hilo or before you arrive in Hawaii from your home institute (provided you have access to the ukirt-ot).
 From any Unix or Linux box in Hilo (or at the summit) type ukirtot to run-up the observing tool (the OT).